 Prior to the 2012 analyses for 2013, the Bayesian Hierarchical Stock and Recruitment Analysis (BHSRA) model was developed for a set of 13 stock and recruitment data series from monitored salmon rivers located in the Northeast Atlantic.
-For the 2012 analyses for the 2013 season the index rivers were updated, to a more Irish based series comprising 22 rivers, of which 17 are in the island of Ireland, four in the England/Wales (UK) and one in Scotland (UK).
+For the 2012 analyses for the 2013 season the index rivers were updated, to a more Irish based series comprising 22 rivers, of which 17 are in the island of Ireland, four in the England/Wales (UK) and one in Scotland (UK) (White et al, 2016).
 The time series of spawner - recruits for each river was updated and the model re-run.
 This yields a set of predicted stock and recruitment parameters for new rivers, provided information is available on the size of the river (in this case accessible habitat or wetted area is used) and on the rivers latitude.

-Details of the BHSRA model specification are given in Prevost et al., (2003) and their application to Irish rivers in Ó Maoiléidigh et al., 2004.
+Details of the BHSRA model specification are given in Prevost et al., (2003) and their application to Irish rivers in Ó Maoiléidigh et al., 2004 and White et al. 2016.
 A summary description and the updated reference rivers are presented in Appendix IV.